lsaffre/blog/docs/about/cv.rst

 Projects
 --------

-I am author and active maintainer of the `Lino framework
+I am author and active maintainer of `Lino
+<http://www.lino-framework.org/>`_, a programming framework for
-<http://www.lino-framework.org/>`_ which based on `Django
+writing customized database applications based on `Django
 <https://www.djangoproject.com/>`_ and `Sencha ExtJS
-<http://www.sencha.com/products/extjs/>`_ and written mainly in the
-`Python <https://www.python.org/>`_ programming language.
-I am also the author of TIM_, written in Clipper, Lino's venerable predecessor which still runs on 30 sites in Belgium.
+<http://www.sencha.com/products/extjs/>`_.
+I am also the author of
+TIM_, Lino's predecessor which still runs on 30 sites in Belgium.

 Other projects: